 - 1. Create a port group in Global Mode - 2.
 Add ports to the specified group from the Port Mode of respective ports - 3.
-Enter port-channel configuration mode - 4.
-Set load-balance method for switch - 5.
-Set the system priority of LACP protocol - 6.
-Set the port priority of the current port in LACP protocol - 7.
+Enter the load-balance enhanced profile mode - 4.
+Configure the enhanced load balance template - 5.
+Enter port-channel configuration mode - 6.
+Set load-balance method for port-group - 7.
+Set the system priority of LACP protocol - 8.
+Set the port priority of the current port in LACP protocol - 9.
 Set the timeout mode of the current port in LACP protocol